v2sCollections/City-of-Dreams/README.md

 > When you visit Kerrie he will be more active.

 - He drinks near his bar and eats in front of his car.
-- V can chat with him at any of the activities.
-- V can hug him at any activity where he is not holding a guitar **(only if in a relationship)**.
-- V can request a number of songs when he is holding his guitar.
 - He showers **(if you are in a relationship)**.
 - He smokes in his bathroom **(only after showering)**.
 - He plays the guitar **(either in his bedroom or on the sofa)**.
 - He lounges on the sofa **(like his base game behaviour)**.
 - He sleeps in his bed at night **(without having to wait for the player to use the bed)**.
+- V can chat with him at any of the activities.
+- V can hug him at any activity where he is not holding a guitar **(only if in a relationship)**.
+- V can request a number of songs when he is holding his guitar.

 ### **Panam**

 > When you visit Panam she will be more active.

 - She drinks at the bar.
-- V can chat with her or hug her during any of the activities (except sleeping or showering).
-- V can kiss her during any of the activities **(except sleeping or showering)**.
 - She eats takeout near the tables.
 - She showers.
 - She plays on her phone **(she also does this after using the shower)**.
 - She sleeps in her bed at night **(without having to wait for the player to use the bed)**.
+- She now sends you more messages.
+- V can chat with her or hug her during any of the activities (except sleeping or showering).
+- V can kiss her during any of the activities **(except sleeping or showering)**.

 ### **River**